 Maine Coons are one of the most popular cat breeds to own in the United States.
 They are loved by millions for their amazing looks and dog-like personalities.

-Before rushing out to buy one though, it would be best you know the following things about what is it like to own a Maine Coon cat.
+Before rushing out to buy one though, it would be best for you to know the following things about what is it like to own a Maine Coon cat.

 Maine Coon Versus Normal Cat